 How We Do It

-- We run the "Ocean Friendly Business" Program, a nationally-recognized, reliable way to ensure businesses are doing their part to reduce marine plastic debris,
+We run the "Ocean Friendly Restaurant" Program, a nationally-recognized, reliable way to ensure businesses are doing their part to reduce marine plastic debris,